 St James Hospital Prevents Aspergillus.
 Healthcare facilities must maintain the highest levels of cleanliness to promote health and healing.
 Camfil provides air cleaners for these environments.
 St. James Hospitaal in Dublin used Camfil for Aspergillus prevention.

 A Life Cycle Costing (LCC) analysis proved the Camfil Durafil filter operated at a 24% lower energy cost per year than the Viledon T-60.
 The Camfil product would save the customer $14 per filter per year versus the alternative.

 Ambient air quality has improved considerably in the last few decades by a range of measures.
 However, there is convincing evidence that current levels of air pollution still pose a considerable risk to human health.

 This standard provides the first opportunity for global harmonisation as it proceeds to replace the two existing localised standards; ASHRAE 52.2 which is dominant in USA and EN779:2012 which is dominant in Europe.

-Humans eat approximately 2 lbs. of food each day, drink about 4 lbs. of fluids per day and breathe more than 33 lbs. of air per day.
-We care about the food we eat and the water that we drink, but rarely do we consider the air we breathe.
+Humans eat 1kg of food each day, drink 2,5 kg of fluids and breathe more than 15kg of air per day.
+We take care about the food we eat and the water that we drink, but rarely do we consider the air we breath.
 Find out more with our Take A Breath infographics.